Misleading content

 Propaganda

 Propaganda is designed to mislead audiences and promote biased opinions.[4]
 It is used to form a particular view and set the agenda.[5]
-In simple words, propaganda is misleading content that promotes and publicizes a political point of view to influence an audience towards certain beliefs.
+In simple words, propaganda is misleading content that promotes and publicizes a political point of view to influence an audience toward certain beliefs.
 Propaganda encourages particular perception and produces an emotional response, in most cases.
 This is why it works.

 When it comes to news content filled with propaganda, politics goes right to the top.
 During elections, when different party members go to social media to express their positions and talk to people, the distribution of misleading content reaches its peak.